 Massachusetts state law does not specify how much notice your landlord must give you to enter rental property (Mass.
 Gen. Laws Ann. ch.
 186 § 15B(1)(a)).
 If your landlord repeatedly violates your rights to privacy, or does things like removing windows or doors, turning off your utilities, or changing the locks, you would be considered “constructively evicted,” as described above; this would usually justify you breaking the lease without further rent obligation.

-Landlords in most states (for example, Arizona) must make a reasonable effort to re-rent their units when a tenant breaks a lease, rather than charge the tenant for the total remaining rent due under the lease.
-Unfortunately, landlords in Massachusetts (Fifty Assocs. v.
-Berger Dry Goods Co., 176 N.E.
-643 (Mass.
-1931)) do not have the same responsibility to “mitigate damages” by trying to rent their property reasonably quickly and keeping their losses to a minimum if you move before a lease ends.
 If you break your lease and move out without a legal justification (described above), try to work something out with your landlord.
 Don’t just move out and hope your landlord gets a new tenant quickly and doesn’t charge you for the remaining time on your lease.
-Provide your landlord as much notice as possible and write a sincere letter explaining why you need to leave early.
-Ideally, you can offer your landlord a qualified replacement tenant with good credit and references, to sign a new lease.
+Provide your landlord with as much notice as possible and write a sincere letter explaining why you need to leave early.
+Ideally, you can offer your landlord a qualified replacement tenant with good credit and references to sign a new lease.

 If you want to leave early, and you don’t have legal justification to do so, there are better options than just moving out and hoping your landlord gets a new tenant quickly.
 There’s a lot you can do to limit the amount of money you need to pay your landlord—and help ensure a good reference from the landlord when you’re looking for your next place to live.